wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 A> Gathering telemetry data in Semantic Kernel is experimental at the moment.
 There are A> some useful bits of information that you can collect today but it is somewhat A> incomplete.
-I'll make sure to point out the stuff that's missing so you can work A> around them.
+I'm sure they'll improve this in the coming months.

 ### Safety precautions when collecting telemetry